17 Bullet Journal Page Ideas For Your New Journal

 My favorite thing about starting a new journal is trying out new pages.
 I don’t overcomplicate and try not to add 30 new collections in each journal, but I enjoy trying out a few new spreads.

-Some of them actually ended up on my must-have pages list, and I’d never had those if I didn’t give them a try.
+Some of them actually ended up on my must-have pages list, and I’d never have those if I didn’t give them a try.

 What Are Yearly Bullet Journal Pages